alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 * **Part 3:** [Shared Element Transitions In-Depth][part3]
 * **Part 4:** Activity & Fragment Transition Examples (_coming soon!_)

-We begin by summarizing what we learned about content transitions in [part 1][part1] and illustrating how they can be used to achieve smooth, seamless animations in Android Lollipop.
+We begin by summarizing what we learned about shared element transitions in [part 1][part1] and illustrating how they can be used to achieve smooth, seamless animations in Android Lollipop.

 ### What is a Shared Element Transition?

 <!--morestart-->

-A _shared element transition_ determines how the shared element views&mdash;also called _hero views_&mdash;are animated between scenes during an Activity or Fragment transition.
-In accordance with Google's new [Material Design][MaterialDesignMeaningfulTransitions] language, shared elements add visual continuity as the user switches between application screens, allowing the user to clearly understand where their attention should be focuseda throughout the duration of the transition.
-Beginning with Android Lollipop, shared element transitions can be set programatically by calling the following [`Window`][Window] and [`Fragment`][Fragment] methods:<sup><a href="#footnote?" id="ref?">?</a></sup>
+A _shared element transition_ determines how the shared element views&mdash;also called _hero views_&mdash;are animated from one Activity/Fragment to another during a scene transition.
+For the most part, the resulting animation is determined by the called Activity or Fragment's enter and return shared element transitions,<sup><a href="#footnote?" id="ref?">?</a></sup> each of which can be specified using the following [`Window`][Window] and [`Fragment`][Fragment] methods:

-* `setSharedElementEnterTransition()` - `B`'s shared element transition animates shared views from their starting positions in `A` to their resting positions in `B`.
+* `setSharedElementEnterTransition()` - `B`'s enter shared element transition animates shared views from their starting positions in `A` to their final positions in `B`.
-* `setSharedElementReturnTransition()` - `B`'s shared element transition animates shared views from their starting positions in `B` to their resting positions in `A`.
+* `setSharedElementReturnTransition()` - `B`'s return shared element transition animates shared views from their starting positions in `B` to their final positions in `A`.

 <!--more-->